NSW is full of epic road trips to discover…

 This slow loop southwest from Sydney offers enticing reasons to slow down, from food and cool-climate vineyards to outdoor adventure in national parks.
 It also includes the historic towns of Bowral, Bungendore and Braidwood, and a delightfully blue sweep of coast back from Batemans Bay.

-Don’t miss An exploration of the Minnamurra River at Kiama with Escape Kayak Tours – the mangrove ecosystem and crystal-clear waters are wonderful.
+Don’t miss An exploration of the Minnamurra River at Kiama on a kayak tour – the mangrove ecosystem and crystal-clear waters are wonderful.

 Start in Cooma in the Snowy Mountains foothills, and slide down towards the Sapphire Coast on a scenic journey that takes in regional art and culture, titillates the tastebuds in Bega dairy country, and finishes in Bungendore in the Southern Tablelands.

 Join Captain Sponge’s Magical Oyster Tour near Merimbula on the Sapphire Coast.
 (Image: DNSW)

 Don’t miss The slow-food trail between the lovely villages of Cobargo and Tilba, where you’ll discover fresh oysters, orchards, farm doors, ale, wine and cheese.

 Experience the slow-food trail between the lovely villages of Cobargo and Tilba, (Image: DNSW)